Yolŋu languages: Vowels

-A three-way vowel distinction is shared between Yolŋu varieties, though not all Yolŋu varieties have a contrast in length.
+A three-way vowel distinction is shared between Yolŋu varieties, though not all Yolŋu varieties have a contrast in vowel length.
 In the varieties that do have a length contrast, long vowels occur only in the initial syllable of words.

 In popular culture

 The films Ten Canoes (2006) and Charlie's Country (2013), both directed by Rolf de Heer and featuring actor David Gulpilil, feature dialogue in Yolŋu Matha.
 Ten Canoes was the first feature film to be shot entirely in Australian indigenous languages, with the dialogue largely in the Ganalbiŋu variety of Yolŋu Matha.

 Dr. G. Yunupingu was a popular Australian singer who sang in the Gumatj dialect of Yolŋu Matha, as did the Aboriginal rock group Yothu Yindi.

-Baker Boy, from the community of Milingimbi in North Eastern Arnhem Land released the song "Cloud 9" in 2017, in which he raps in Yolŋu Matha.
+Baker Boy, from the community of Milingimbi in North Eastern Arnhem Land, released the song "Cloud 9" in 2017, in which he raps in Yolŋu Matha.
 As Young Australian of the Year in 2019, the International Year of Indigenous Languages, and with two of his songs in the 2019 Triple J Hottest 100, he raised the profile of Yolŋu Matha in mainstream media as well as giving people at home pride in their language.